kcodedev/mkdocs/docs/AL/13-data-representation/python-exercise.md

 1. Extract the mantissa and exponent from the binary input.
 2. Convert the exponent from binary (two’s complement) to an integer.
 3. Apply the exponent to shift the binary point left or right.
-4. Output the final denary value.
+4. Calculate and output the final denary value.

 ---